Clairvoyance

 Clairvoyance (/klɛərˈvɔɪ.əns/; from French clair 'clear' and voyance 'vision') is the claimed ability to acquire information that would be considered impossible to get through scientifically proven sensations, thus classified as extrasensory perception, or "sixth sense".
 Any person who is claimed to have such ability is said to be a clairvoyant (/klɛərˈvɔɪ.ənt/).

 Claims for the existence of paranormal and psychic abilities such as clairvoyance have not been supported by scientific evidence.
 Parapsychology explores this possibility, but the existence of the paranormal is not accepted by the scientific community.
 The scientific community widely considers parapsychology, including the study of clairvoyance, a pseudoscience.

 Usage

 Pertaining to the ability of clear-sightedness, clairvoyance refers to the paranormal ability to see persons and events that are distant in time or space.
 It can be divided into roughly three classes: precognition, the ability to perceive or predict future events, retrocognition, the ability to see past events, and remote viewing, the perception of contemporary events happening outside the range of normal perception.

+The English connotations of seeing through time are not always present in concepts of clairvoyance in other languages.
+The French usage, for example, has more emphasis on spatial connotations and arises from the Latin etymology of clear-seeing/clear vision.